Find Affordable College Courses

 White Bear Lake, MN

-With a ranking of #7, Century College did quite well on this year’s best schools for film, video and photographic arts students working on their associate degree.
+Century College landed the #7 spot in the 2023 rankings for the best associate degree film, video and photographic arts programs.
 Located in the suburb of White Bear Lake, Century College is a public school with a medium-sized student population.

 Read More…

-Columbia College Hollywood came in at #10 in this year’s edition of the Best Film, Video & Photographic Arts Associate Degree Schools ranking.
+Columbia College Hollywood ranked #10 on this year’s Best Film, Video & Photographic Arts Associate Degree Schools list.
 Columbia College Hollywood is a small private not-for-profit school located in the large city of Tarzana.

 The average monthly payment of a loan this size is about $290, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Film, Video & Photographic Arts at Columbia College Hollywood
+Full Film, Video & Photographic Arts at Columbia College Hollywood Report

 Film, Video & Photographic Arts by Region